Yash-op7/Javascript/doubts.md

     print(idx, val)
 x, y = 10, 20
 print(f'{x = } and {y = }')     # x = 10 and y = 20
 5. All ways to write functions, function parameters, default parameters, args and kwargs similar to python
+6. Similar to python dict, are there methods like dict1.get(key, default)